Would you like to be a better public speaker?

 For me that statement represents a challenge for each of us to pause for a few moments to think about the way we think.
 It seems to me that what Mr Shaw may have been trying to say is that most of us think that we think, but do we really?

-The route to success is simple but not easy.
+The route to success in becoming a better public speaker is simple but not easy

 If you have the courage and presence of mind to take the journey you will find yourself connecting with and inspiring fellow human beings in a way you never imagined possible.